Home

 Support for the war was far from unanimous, however.
 Many residents of the New England states, largely represented by the Federalist Party in Washington, refused to support a war against Great Britain, for fear of harming their lucrative maritime trade.
 Furthermore, New Englanders worried about their shrinking power in the federal government.
 New territory would eventually lead to new states.
 Whenever a new state entered the Union, their political clout was diminished.
 In many respects, the United States was ill-prepared for war, but the lack of unity was the most visible handicap facing the nation.

-United States Coinage Types during the War of 1812
+United States Coinage Types During the War of 1812

 Coinage was not produced in large quantities by the United States during the War of 1812.
 Of the ten coin denominations stipulated by the 1792 Mint Act, only three of them were struck with any consistency during the war: cents, half dollars, and half eagles.
 The other seven denominations were scarcely minted or not at all, because of the existence of foreign coin substitutes, bullion weight peculiarities, or other circumstances related to the war.
-What follows is a review of U.S. coinage types from 1812-1815, the years the War of 1812 was fought, and how their collectible values have progressed in modern times, from the years 1950 to 2006.
+What follows is a review of U.S. coinage types from 1812-1815, the years the War of 1812 was fought, and how their collectible values have progressed in modern times, from the years 1950 to 2009.

 Half Cents - None Issued